Martin-Luther-Universität Halle-Wittenberg

 Environment, nature, biodiversity, climate, resources and society

-Thematically, the professorship focuses on the analysis of environmental change as an increasingly pressing social challenge; social change leading to change in the environment, nature, biodiversity; societal responses to environmental degradation; and (promising) theories, methods, practices for facilitating improved social-environmental outcomes, particularly in relation to nature and biodiversity, but also related to social-ecological systems such as climate, forests, land, water.
+Thematically, the department focuses on the analysis of environmental change as an increasingly pressing social challenge; social change leading to change in the environment, nature, biodiversity; societal responses to environmental degradation; and (promising) theories, methods, practices for facilitating improved social-environmental outcomes, particularly in relation to nature and biodiversity, but also related to social-ecological systems such as climate, forests, land, water.

-Understanding behavioral and institutional change
+Understanding transformations as intrapersonal, interpersonal and institutional change

 Inter- and transdisciplinarity for solving social-environmental problems

-Methodologically and in practice, the professorship applies problem-tailored approaches.
+Methodologically and in practice, the department applies problem-tailored approaches.
 Causes of most social-environmental problems are complex in ways that intertwine explanations from social sciences, natural sciences, and knowledge beyond academia, and adequately understanding and solving them often necessitates a matching level of multi-, inter-, and transdisciplinary analyses.

 Zum Seitenanfang